MorozicH20/GearSwitcher/ReadMe.md

 * **Reset Configuration Menu**: The mod provides an in-game menu where you can add, delete, and edit your gear presets.
 This allows you to easily adapt your loadouts to different situations and playstyles.

 * **Bind Assignment Menu**: For each preset, you can configure a hotkey that will instantly activate that preset.
 Key assignments are done in a dedicated binds menu.

+* **Save Charms Builds**: Allow you to save charms build separately for each preset

+* **Free Charms**: If true, it will make all the charms free if false, it will return the standard cost of the amulets.